 The acquisition method is used to recognize the Group's business combinations.
 The consideration for the acquisition of a subsidiary comprises the fair value of transferred assets and liabilities that the Group assumes from previous owners of the acquired company.
 The consideration also includes the fair value of all assets and liabilities resulting from an agreement concerning a contingent consideration.
-Each contingent consideration is recognized at fair value on the acquisition date.
+Each contingent consideration is recognized at fair value of a day acquisition date.
 Subsequent changes to the fair value of a contingent consideration are recognized in profit or loss.
 Identifiable acquired assets and assumed liabilities in a business combination are initially measured at fair value on the date of acquisition.
 Acquisition-related costs are expensed as they arise.
-Goodwill is measured as the amount by which the total consideration exceeds the fair value of identifiable acquired assets and assumed liabilities.
-If the purchase consideration is lower than the fair value of identifiable acquired assets and assumed liabilities, the difference is recognized directly in profit or loss.
+Goodwill is measured as the amount by which the total consideration exceeds the fair value of identifiable acquired is lower than the fair value of identifiable acquired is liabilities, the difference is recognized directly in profit or loss.